I Want To...

 The following goals and outcome measures for the program have been established:

-- 100 percent of the graduates will evaluate the program with a score of “3” (agree/satisfied) or above in the areas of student expectations met, academic preparation, preparation for entry-level dietetics and resource availability.
+- Program graduates will, on average, evaluate the program with a score of “4” or above in the areas of student expectations met, academic preparation, preparation for entry-level dietetics and resource availability.

-- 100 percent of the graduates will evaluate the program with a score of “3” (agree/satisfied) or above in the areas of exposure to public health resources and practical experience attained while enrolled in the program.
+- Program graduates will, on average, evaluate the program with a score of “4” or above in the areas of exposure to public health resources and practical experience attained while enrolled in the program.

 The program will prepare graduates to become skilled entry-level public health nutrition professionals.

-- At least 95 percent of students enrolled in the combined MSPH/RD program will successfully complete the program within four years of initial enrollment.
+- At least 80 percent of students enrolled in the combined MSPH/RD program will successfully complete the program within 29 months of initial enrollment.

 - At least 80 percent of program alumni will achieve a first-time passing score on the RD exam.